HappyShield/happyshield.github.io/readme.md

 4. Add a description explaining the changes you have made.
 5. Commit the changes.

+You can see this process explained nicely here! https://guides.github.com/activities/hello-world/#commit

 You can repeat this process any number of times.
 When you would like your work to be incorporated into the main repository.

 1. Click Pull Request.